mdipietr0/tic-tac-toe-client/README.md

-# STRIKEOUT - a tic-tac-toe game
+# STRIKEOUT - A tic-tac-toe game
 Strikeout is an MLB themed in-browser tic-tac-toe client.
 It is a single page application (SPA) that interfaces with a state managing backend API using AJAX.